 How does it develop?

-Nearly all squamous cervical cancers are caused by a common sexually transmitted infection called human papillomavirus (HPV), which is why the UK government is vaccinating girls at an early age before they are potentially exposed to the HPV virus (i.e. before they experience sexual activity).
-Sex is a normal, healthy activity, and the wearing of condoms is advised to protect both partners from unwanted pregnancies and exposure to HPV, as well as other transmissible conditions.
+Nearly all squamous cervical cancers are caused by a common sexually transmitted infection called human papillomavirus (HPV).
+This is why the UK government is vaccinating girls at an early age before they are potentially exposed to the HPV virus (i.e. before they experience sexual activity).
+Sex is a normal, healthy activity, and the wearing of condoms is advised to protect both partners from unwanted pregnancies and reduce exposure to HPV, as well as other transmissible conditions.